trek-view/basecamp/_posts/2020-01-31-announcing-explorer-360-degree-tours-natural-world.md

 **Unleash your inner explorer and travel the globe without leaving home.**

-## Update 2020-08-14: Announcing Map the Paths

-Explorer has now been replaced with the [Map the Paths](https://www.mapthepaths.com).

-## Tourer limitations

 Last year we released Tourer, [a small application that allowed you to upload 360-degree photos to Google Street View](/blog/2019/diy-google-street-view-part-5-uploading-photos-using-your-computer).

 Trek View was hugely inspired by Street View and has been invaluable in getting our small project off-the-ground. _Thanks, Google!_